Danialgharaie/mutant-landscape/README.md

 This repository implements a **fitness landscape construction** method for protein mutations.
 The approach leverages **pre-trained protein language models (PLMs)** to systematically quantify mutation effects **without explicit supervision**.

-The framework currently supports **additive scoring** for multi-site mutations and **per-position fitness landscapes**.
-Future updates will introduce **epistatic interaction analysis** for capturing higher-order mutation effects.
+The framework provides **additive scoring** for multi-site mutants and builds **per-position fitness landscapes** directly from language model probabilities.
+Epistatic effects are not explicitly modeled, but the search algorithms can explore multi-point combinations.